 This is going to be a bit of a departure from my usual topics.
-However, one day last week I got to thinking about fathers and especially about my own father and how much I owe to him (and to my mother, of course).
+However, one day last week I got to thinking about fathers and the important role they play in their children's lives.
+I thought especially about my own father and how much I owe to him (and to my mother, of course).

 My father was a simple, good, man.
 He was born in Ireland in the last few years of the nineteenth century, a fact that still surprises me.
 He was the third child and second son of a fairly prosperous farmer from County Longford.

-It has been fascinating to me to find him among the rest of his family in the Irish censuses for 1901 and 1911.
-The first of the censuses lists him as a toddler, in the second he is dignified with the term for a schoolboy “scholar”.
-(Also, from the 1901 census I learned that my great-grandmother’s name was Rose and that my grandmother’s nickname was the same as mine.)
+It has been fascinating to me to find him among the rest of his family in the Irish census reports for 1901 and 1911.
+The first lists him as a toddler, the second dignifies him with the term for a schoolboy “scholar”.
+There too are his brothers and sisters and my grandparents and, in the 1901 census, my great-grandmother.

 In 1927, at the age of almost 30, my father came to America, driven, as most immigrants were and are, by the hope of finding employment.
 He never talked very much about his life before arriving here, nor of the first years he spent in the US.
 I know he lived for a time with some cousins, until he was able to find a steady job.